adamacosta/bvt/README.md

 This module comprises test suites designed to mimic the autograders for Georgia Tech OMSCS programming assignments.
 Each subdirectory contains the BVT for a particular course.
-Currently, this is only CS 6210 Advanced Operating Systems.
+Currently, this is only CS 6210 Advanced Operating Systems and CS 6250 Computer Networking.

 Contributions are encouraged, but please only contribute test code and harness improvements.
 This module must never contain solutions to homework assignments.